rozali/online-book-store-project-in-php/database/readme.txt.txt

 Due to having to work with some security and online payment, the process site is just a place holder.

 for futher questions, please let me know. my email: nghi.lethanh2@cou.fi

+Edited by Rozali Syahputra, more features and adaptation to Indonesian Market.

+Credit to its owner.